jecki/DHParser/documentation_src/manuals/01_ebnf.rst

 negative lookahead        ! ...               ! ...
 ========================  ==================  ================

-"insignificant whitespace" is a speciality of DHParser.
+"insignificant whitespace" is a specialty of DHParser.
 Denoting insignificant whitespace with a particular sign ``~`` allows to eliminate it already during the parsing process without burdening later syntax-tree-processing stages with this common task.
 DHParser offers